ALEX STRADA

 Collective Mobilities

-DeKalb Gallery, Pratt Institute
+DeKalb Gallery at Pratt Institute

 Brooklyn, NY